hackbg/fadroma/js/agent/README.md

-# Fadroma Agent for Secret Network
+# Fadroma Agent

+Provides primitives for connecting to a Cosmos network and talking to the contracts on it.